-- 1) Place the cursor in a cell which will be in the top row of the second table after the split (so the table splits immediately above the cursor). - Right-click and select Split Table in the pop-up menu.
-You can also use Table > Split Table from the menu bar. - 3) A dialog will pop up regarding the heading.
-You can select No heading or an alternative formatting for the heading (the top row of the new table).
+- 1) Place the cursor in a cell which will be in the top row of the second table after the split (the table splits immediately above the cursor). - 2) Right-click and select Split Table in the pop-up menu.
+You can also use Table > Split Table from the menu bar. - 3) A Split Table dialog box will pop up regarding the heading.
+You can select No heading or an alternative formatting for the heading-the top row(s) of the new table.